 You can get the full source code from our GitHub.

 That's just the basics.
-If you need more deep learning about Python and the frameworks, you can take the following cheap course:
+If you need more deep learning about Python, Django, FastAPI, Flask, and related, you can take the following cheap course:

 Thanks!